HDCouple/read/_posts/book/2023/2023-01-04-the-internet-of-money.md

 ---
 layout: post
 title: The Internet of Money
-categories: The Internet of Money
+categories: Bitcoin
-description: The Internet of Money
+description: Bitcoin
-keywords: The Internet of Money
+keywords: Bitcoin
 ---

 Praise for "The Internet of Money"